 These donations will be used by social workers for needy families in the Pediatric Intensive Care Unit (PICU) and the Neonatal Intensive Care Unit (NICU).

-The CPH Staff Council has placed donation boxes throughout in the College of Public Health in the following locations:
+The CPH Staff Council has placed donation boxes throughout in the College of Public Health:

 Epidemiology S409 CPHB

 Health Management and Policy N206 CPHB

 Administrative 2nd Floor S268 CPHB